Nursing, M.S. (Accelerated)

 Step 2 - Transcripts

-Option A and B: If you have completed college credits outside of the U.S., you must submit:
+If you have completed college coursework outside the U.S., you must submit:

-- The official evaluated transcript from an accredited credential evaluation service (WES or ECE).
+• The official evaluated transcript needs to come from an accredited credential evaluation service (WES or ECE).

 Step 3 - Resume

-Attach your professional resume within the SLU or NursingCAS application.
+Attach your professional resume within the NursingCAS application.

 Step 4 - Professional Goal Statement